AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-repository-view.md

     - **Add to collections**: Adds the selected folder to favorites.
 You can choose to add it to an existing or new collection.
     - **Reprocess assets**: Triggers the processing of all the newly created and unprocessed assets.

-- **Options menu for files**: Get access to different options in the Options menu on the file.
-Some common options available for files are:
+- **Options menu for files**: Get access to different options in the **Options** menu on the file.
+Some of the options available for files are:

     ![](images/options-file-repo.png){align="left"}